leverh/react-bookhub-app/README.md

 ## Component Architecture and Reuse

 In this application, I have embraced React's philosophy of building small, reusable, and independent components.
-Below are the components developed along with their purposes and usages.
+Below are some of the components developed, along with their purposes and usages.

 ### 1. Asset.js